radius-project/design-notes/architecture/2024-06-resource-extensibility-feature-spec.md

 ### Validation of Radius features for user defined types

-Once UDT id enabled end-end in Radius, the Radius features such as Recipes, Connections, App graph, rad CLI are expected to work automatically.
+Once UDT is enabled end-end in Radius, the Radius features such as Recipes, Connections, App graph, rad CLI are expected to work automatically.
 This feature area covers the testing and validation of the Radius features for the user defined types.

 ### Documentation

  End-end-documentation for the custom resource types - Radius provides documentation to the users on how to author, test and deploy the custom resource types in Radius.

-    1. Typespec samples and documentation - Provide samples and documentation for the users to author the schema in typespec format
+1. Schema samples and documentation - Provide samples and documentation for the users to author the schema for the custom resource types in Radius
 1. Guidance on API versioning - Provide guidance on how to version the custom resource types in Radius
 1. Documentation for generating Radius-Bicep types - Reuse existing pipelines and GitHub workflows used in Radius to generate Radius types in Bicep as an example and provide documentation to the users on how to build and publish the custom resource types in Radius.

 ## Appendix